Jalkhov/venv-runner/README.md

 # Venv Runner

-With Venv Runner you can run Python scripts from Sublime Text using a existing virtual enviroment.
+Run Python scripts from Sublime Text using a existing virtual enviroment.

 ## Install